Gifts of the Holy Spirit vs. Antics of the Flesh?

 Paul tells us in 1 Cor.
 12:7 they are for the profit of all.
 In chapter 14 he tells them the gifts are for the edification (building up) of the church.

-The gifts of the Spirit are not the natural abilities of individuals.
+The gifts of the Spirit are not the natural abilities or talents of individuals.
 They are distributed by God for His purposes.
 It is the gift and the giver of the gift that is special, not the recipient of the gift lest one become proud.
 He gives them to us by His grace (1 Peter 4:10).

 God wants us to be good stewards of the gifts of His grace and He gives us the strength to use them.
 Therefore we are to use them responsibly and in a way the blesses others and God (1 Peter 4:10-11).